‘Stranger Things’ Asked ‘Game Of Thrones’ Team For Tips On Preventing Leaks

-Stranger Things undoubtedly has a fervent fan base that its producers opted to consult the Game of Thrones team for tips on how to protect its second season’s story from leaks.
+Stranger Things undoubtedly has such a fervent fan base that its producers opted to consult the Game of Thrones team for tips on how to protect its second season’s story from leaks.
 Executive producer Shawn Levy confirmed the meeting to Entertainment Weekly.

 “We literally consulted with the producers on Game of Thrones to learn security protocols.
 We had no security protocols last season and we have extensive security protocols this season.
 I can’t speak about what they are because then people could crack them.
 We protect every story point, every page of every script.”